gregsaun/bear_extruder_and_x_axis/optional_parts/x_end_idler_tensioner_e3d/README.md

 | M3 Hex nylock nuts (DIN 985) | 2 | Same as original Bear X end idler tensioner |

-### Print Settings
+### Printed parts

-:warning: This part has several features in relation to layer thickness and number of perimeters.
-This is why you should really stick to the parameters below and use PrusaSlicer to slice them.
+Use this link to download the STL: [x_end_idler_tensioner_e3d.stl](printed_parts/x_end_idler_tensioner_e3d.stl?raw=true)

-To ensure your prints are good, be sure to have a well calibrated machine and extruder.
+### Print settings

-### Parameters
+:warning: Warning: The parts have been designed and tested with the parameters below and it is important to follow them to avoid issues like part cracking, bad bridging, not enough stiffness or wrong tolerances.
+Be sure to have a well calibrated machine and extruder.
+Check our guide here for [calibrating extrusion multiplier](https://guides.bear-lab.com/Guide/Extrusion+multiplier+and+filament+diameter/8?lang=en)

-  * Filament type : PETG
+  * Slicer : PrusaSlicer recommended
   * Infill type : Gyroid recommended
   * Support : No
   * Brim : No